Adam Walsh Child Protection and Safety Act: Effects

 In some states the Adam Walsh Act (AWA) effectively expanded the registries as much as 500%.
 Since its enactment, critics have expressed concerns about the act's scope and breadth.
 Several sex offenders were prosecuted under its regulations before any state adopted AWA.
 This has resulted in one life sentence for failure to register, due to the offender being homeless and not being able to maintain a physical address.
 The Adam Walsh Act requires anyone convicted of a sex crime to register as a sex offender where it will be posted on the internet for all to see.

 A study conducted in Ohio found that retroactive AWA reclassification increased the number of offenders and altered their placement in management categories.
 Prior to implementation of AWA in Ohio 76% of adult and 88% of juvenile offenders were designated on the least restrictive category or did not have to register at all, while only 20% of adults and 5% of juveniles were classified as "sexual predators", the most restrictive category.
 Following reclassification this basic pattern was reversed, with 13% of adults and 22% of juveniles placed in Tier 1, 31% of adults and 32% of juveniles placed in Tier 2, and 55% of adults and 46% of juveniles placed in the highest and most restrictive Tier 3.
 41% of adults and 43% of juveniles previously in lowest category and 59% of adults and 45% of juveniles who were not previously registered at all were assigned to Tier 3.

 However, the Ohio Supreme Court in 2010 ruled that the Adam Walsh Act as enacted in Ohio does not apply retroactively to individuals who committed their crimes prior to its effective date of January 1, 2008.

+The Federal Record Keeping and Labeling Requirements Laws have been attached to this bill (18 U.S.C.
+2257).
+In regard to pornography, this will extend the responsibility of keeping record of performers, to verify they are above age, to “secondary producers,” along with primary producers.